New helicopter-killing Army artillery cannon destroys target at 39.8 miles

 In a March 2020 demonstration firing of the emerging Long Range Precision Fires program at Yuma Proving Grounds, Ariz., an Army Howitzer blasted an Excalibur 155m artillery round out to ranges twice that of what existing artillery weapons are now capable of.
 The new weapon in development, called Extended Range Cannon Artillery, not only preserves the GPS-guided precision attack options characteristic of present-day artillery, but also extends attack ranges from roughly 30km (18.6 miles) out to nearly 70km (43.5 miles).
 This, senior Army weapons developers explain, gives ground artillery commanders the ability to destroy previously unreachable air and ground targets.

-“This provides a longer range capability, enabling commanders to attack helicopters, UAVs and go after other new targets farther range,” Gen. Joseph Martin, vice chief of staff of the Army, told reporters following the demo.
+“It enables commanders to attack their fight differently, provides them a number of weapon systems besides attack helicopters and unmanned aerial systems to go after targets that are further down the battlefield, deeper as we like to call it, in the battlefield," Gen. Joseph Martin, vice chief of staff of the Army, told reporters following the demo.

 SOLDIERS USE AI TO FIRE PRECISION GRENADES, GUIDE DRONE ATTACKS